seratch/notion-sdk-jvm/README.md

-## Unofficial Notion SDK for Any JVM Language
+## A Notion SDK for Any JVM Language

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.seratch/notion-sdk-jvm-core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.seratch%22%20AND%20a:%22notion-sdk-jvm-core%22)
 [![CI Build](https://github.com/seratch/notion-sdk-jvm/actions/workflows/ci-build.yml/badge.svg)](https://github.com/seratch/notion-sdk-jvm/actions/workflows/ci-build.yml)

-Here is an **unofficial** Notion SDK for any JVM language users!
+Here is an [Notion API](https://developers.notion.com/) SDK for any JVM language users :wave:

 This project aims to provide a Notion API client for any JVM language developers without hurdles.
 To realize the goal, its code is written in Kotlin with a nice consideration for Java compatibility.

+This SDK works on [Android runtime](https://developer.android.com/) and any distributions based on [OpenJDK](https://openjdk.java.net/).
+With regard to programming languages, this project provides out-of-the-box supports for Java (of course!), [Kotlin](https://kotlinlang.org/), and the novel [Scala 3](https://docs.scala-lang.org/scala3/)!
+We don't have nice wrappers for some other JVM lanaguages such as [Groovy](https://groovy-lang.org/) and [Clojure](https://clojure.org/), but your code using this library should work in the lanaguges too.

 ### Getting Started

-You can start using this library just by adding `notion-sdk-jvm-core` dependency to your project!
+You can start using this library just by adding `notion-sdk-jvm-core` dependency to your project.

 For Gradle users: